eosnetworkfoundation/grant-framework/applications/eos_network_qlone_ai.md

 ## Additional Information

 **How did you hear about the Grants Program?** EOS Network Foundation Website

-> Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
 1. We have a functional app prototype, multiple AI models and blockchain integrations are already available.